 When Adding a Standalone SPOC to an Existing SPOC Group

-When a standalone SPOC was added to an existing SPOC group on Dispatcher Paragon Management Server, follow the steps below.
+After adding standalone SPOC to an existing SPOC group using Dispatcher Paragon Management Interface, follow the steps below.

 Follow the steps described in the section How to Safely Restart a SPOC Group with Cache Deletion below, including the newly added SPOC.

-5. Follow the steps described in the section How to Safely Restart a SPOC Group without Cache Deletion below only for SPOCs in the original SPOC group.
+1. Follow the steps described in the section How to Safely Restart a SPOC Group without Cache Deletion .

 After adding SPOC (any SPOC group size)